-The Global Narratives approach is based on Climate Outreach’s Narrative Workshop methodology which focuses on asking searching questions about people’s values, identity and hopes for the future (this methodology will be published in a forthcoming academic article).
+The Global Narratives approach is based on Climate Outreach’s Narrative Workshop methodology which focuses on asking searching questions about people’s values, identity and hopes for the future.
+This methodology was published in this article for the Energy Research & Social Science journal.

 Below are links to our two reports as well as to the webinar recording in which we present key insight from the project.

 Next steps for the Global Narratives project